swatantrasinha/learn-aws/chapter-07/README.md

 Click on link for Security Group
 <img width="827" alt="image" src="https://github.com/user-attachments/assets/89aa277b-c849-43aa-8f7a-8c6ec0c8665c" />
-In Inbound rules, Port Range 22 and 80 would be there If its not there then click on Edit Inbound rules -> Add rule
+In Inbound rules, Port Range 22 and 80 would be there.
+If its not there then steps to add rule is :

+Click on Edit Inbound rules -> Add rule

 - type: HTTP
 - protocol: TCP
 - port range: 80
 - source : Anywhere-IPv4 and 0.0.0.0/0 will come by itself let it be

 Click on **Save Rules**

-**Note:** In my case its alreadt there (Port Range 22 and 80 already present) so above step is not needed
+**Note:** In my case its already there (Port Range 22 and 80 already present) so above step is not needed

-Now if we go back to the public IP of instance and copy paste in new tab it will show

 <img width="415" alt="image" src="https://github.com/user-attachments/assets/6266c531-eaa2-4323-a8ae-e430526941f5" />